schwilklab/schwilklab.github.io/_pages/prospective-students.md

 Contact me via email and we can discuss your research interests and career goals.
 You will then need to apply to the Biological Science graduate program through the [Graduate School at Texas Tech University][TTU-gradschool].
 The new application portal is [here][TTU-grad-app]

-The official application deadlines are February 1 for the following Fall Semester and September 31 for Spring semester start.
+For full consideration for all fellowships and scholarships, all application materials must be submitted to the TTU Graduate School by January 15th for addmittance the following fall Semester.
+Applications for spring matriculation are due by September 31.
 Please contact me any time, however, as rolling admissions are possible.

 [TTU-BIOL]: http://www.biol.ttu.edu
 [TTU-gradschool]: http://www.depts.ttu.edu/gradschool/